 They use multiple strategies, such as strengthening the capacity of structures to provide quality services and engaging the local community to inform, educate and raise awareness on sexual reproductive health issues, with a particular aim of addressing the stigma surrounding abortion.

 DR CONGO - THIS ORGANISATION HAS ASKED TO REMAIN ANONYMOUS

-The organisation is working in the eastern DR Congo province of South Kivu, with a goal of ensuring that women and girls have access to safe post abortion care and harm reduction services.
+Also based in the conflict area of South Kivu, Eastern DRC, this organisation has been supported by SAAF since 2014 with a goal of ensuring that women and girls have access to safe post-abortion and harm reduction care.

 The maternal mortality rate in Ethiopia is extremely high and 32% of this is caused by unsafe abortion.
 Despite abortion laws having been relaxed in 2005, safe abortion is still hard to access for women especially for girls and young women in remote areas.

-This SAAF funded project hopes to change this by working with young people and communities in the North-western states of Amhara and Benishangul-Gumuz to increase awareness and public support for abortion while also improving the quality of care provided.
-This will hopefully lead to young people in the regions having accesses to quality safe abortion care, without stigma or discrimination therefore preventing abortion-related death and disabilities.
+TaYA hopes to change this by working with young people and communities in the North-western states of Amhara and Benishangul-Gumuz to increase awareness and public support for abortion while also improving the quality of care provided.
+This will hopefully lead to young people in the regions having access to quality safe abortion care, without stigma or discrimination therefore preventing abortion-related death and disabilities.

 GHANA - MABIA GHANA

 Unsafe abortion contributes significantly to a high maternal mortality in Ghana, particularly in the three northern regions.
 Although the abortion law of Ghana is relatively liberal, safe abortion services are non-existent in some districts, knowledge of the abortion law is low and stigma is high.